SAP-archive/helm-broker/docs/proposals/secure-addon-installation/secure-addon-installation.md

 ### Follow-ups

-The following follow-ups need to be executed:
+These are the follow-ups that must be executed if we proceed with this solution:

 1. The **userInfo** field is always updated with the Service Catalog controller ServiceAccount.

-   Accepted solution: [This PR](https://github.com/kubernetes-sigs/service-catalog/pull/2822) needs to be merged to fix the user's identity feature.
+   Accepted solution: [This PR](https://github.com/kubernetes-sigs/service-catalog/pull/2822) must be merged to fix the user's identity feature.
 Check the PR for more details.

-2. Console Backend Service creates a ServiceInstance and ServiceBindings using controller ServiceAccount instead of a user account who triggered that call.
+2. Console Backend Service creates a ServiceInstance and ServiceBindings using controller ServiceAccount instead of a user account that triggered that call.

    Accepted solution: A PR is needed to Console Backend Service to add the [user impersonation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) feature in the client-go calls.